 "John Ridge apparently suffers a breakdown from the pressure, and decides that, due to the excessive threat of pollution on the environment, drastic steps should be taken.
 He steals some phials of the deadly virus anthrax and holds the government to ransom: unless his anti-pollution terms are met, he will destroy humanity by releasing the virus in a number of major cities.
 A race against time begins.
 Can Ridge be tracked down before it is too late?"

-On this day in 1994, Star Trek: Deep Space Nine aired "Tribunal."
-This served as the twenty-fifth episode of the program's second season, and here's the plot summary from IMDB.com:
+On this day in 1994 (in the U.S.), Star Trek: Deep Space Nine aired "Tribunal."
+Officially, this served as the twenty-fifth episode of the program's second season.
+According to our friends at IMDB.com, here's the plot summary:

 "Chief O'Brien goes through the horrific Cardassian judicial system when he is charged for an unknown crime."